-Quick Response Training (QRT) is a customer-driven training program designed to assist new value-added businesses and provide existing Florida businesses the necessary training for expansion.
+Quick Response Training (QRT) is a customer-driven training program designed to assist new valueadded businesses and provide existing Florida businesses the necessary training for expansion.
 This program is customized, flexible and responsive to individual company needs.
 CareerSource Florida is Florida's innovative private-public partnership for competitive workforce incentives.

-Seminole County Community Services also partners with Inspire of Central Florida (formerly (SWOP).
-The nonprofit agency provides employment and vocational training services to persons with disabilities.
+Seminole County Community Services also partners with the Work Opportunity Program (SWOP) that provides employment and vocational training services to persons with disabilities.